vmfiguracion/ComputerSystemsArchitecture/README.md

-# Verilog
+# SYSC4310
-Files and assignments done in Verilog
+Assignments and Labs from Computer Systens Architecture (SYSC 4310) at Carleton University